MohidFarhan/MohidFarhan.github.io/_posts/2025-08-15-inside-the-atom-where-empty-space-teems-with-activity.md

 = \frac{\hbar^2}{8 m} \cdot \frac{2 m \omega}{\hbar} + \frac{1}{2} m \omega^2 \cdot \frac{\hbar}{2 m \omega} = \frac{1}{2} \hbar \omega.
 $$

-Thus, the **ground-state energy of the quantum harmonic oscillator** is
+Thus, the ground-state energy of the quantum harmonic oscillator is

 $$
-\boxed{E_0 = \frac{1}{2} \hbar \omega}.
+E_0 = \frac{1}{2} \hbar \omega.
 $$

-This non-zero energy is called the **zero-point energy**, reflecting the fact that even in its lowest-energy state, the oscillator still exhibits quantum fluctuations.
+This non-zero energy is called the zero-point energy, reflecting the fact that even in its lowest-energy state, the oscillator still exhibits quantum fluctuations.
+This seemingly innocent characteristic has a profound consequences since it gives rise to vacuum fluctuations.
 Now, the picture start to become clear from a theoretical point of view.

 So we can see that by incorporating QFT, these modes that make up the vacuum give rise to vacuum energy, due to quantum fluctuations.
 This bold prediction is made possible by the QFT treatment.
 Analyzing the effect due to one mode, we combine the previous 2 equations to get: